Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 | **Polymorphism** | Same interface works with multiple data types    | Function-like macros or function pointers (e.g., `qsort()` callback), c++ templates |

 **(i) Understand the purpose of the backpatch routine in the csem assignment.**
+**Backpatching** fills in **unresolved jump targets** in control flow constructs during intermediate code generation.

+Instead of generating code in two passes, the compiler: